yupimaki/netflix-and-socks/README.md

 account, but presumably in a year this method won't work anymore.

 The basic steps are outlined below
- - Sign up for an AWS account and launch a box in the US (Assumed `Ubuntu 16.04`)
+ - Sign up for an AWS account and launch a box in the US (`Ubuntu 16.04` image)
  - Set up an account with a DDNS
  - On the AWS instance:
-   - Set the configuration for the DDNS client
    - Install `docker`
    - Run a docker image of the `noip` client
+   - Set the configuration for the DDNS client
  - On the host machine:
    - Add an `ssh` alias
-   - Add alias to:
+   - Add aliases to:
      - Set up a background `ssh` tunnel using the instance as a proxy
      - Run a browser which connects to the web through the proxy
      - Kill background `ssh` tunnel

-At this point the set up works, and you can check your ip address if from the US by googling 'what's my IP'.
-You can then add Amazon cloud watch scripts to, for example, only run the AWS instance at specific times of day, where the DDNS and SSH alias will handle the instance's dynamic IP.
+At this point the set up works, and you can check your ip address is from the US by googling 'what's my IP'.
+You can then add Amazon cloud watch scripts to, for example, only run the AWS instance at specific times of day (to conserve your free hours), where the DDNS and SSH alias will handle the instance's dynamic IP on shutdown and restart.

 ## Account Set Up

 #### AWS

 We use AWS to spoof an IP address from a different location.
-AWS have servers in the US, hence we use this service to set up a virtual machine on their hardware, in the US.
-This means that any service sending web traffic to them, send it to a US address, and so sends them traffic appropriate for the US.
+AWS have servers in the US, hence we use their service to set up a virtual machine on their hardware, in the US.
+This means that any service sending web traffic to them send it to a US address, and so sends them traffic appropriate for the US.
 We can then read the data from the virtual machine (we 'forward' the traffic to the UK).

- - Sign up to AWS
+ - Sign up to AWS [here](https://aws.amazon.com/console/)
  - Follow the wizard to launch a free EC2 instance in some US region
    - AWS is fairly generous with marking out exactly which options are free
  - Generate a `.pem` key to set the instance up with and download it